bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.05 - 21.07.2014 =
+* Bugfix : Problem with submitting form with Google Captcha is fixed.

 = V1.04 - 18.07.2014 =
 * Bugfix : Problem with displaying Google Captcha in Contact Form Pro (by BestWebSoft) is fixed.
 * New : The Brazilian Portuguese language file is added.